Halle Berry Shows Cleavage In A Strappy White Swimsuit

-Halle Berry has been sharing her usual stream of artistic photos on Instagram and turned up the heat today with a new snap of her in a white swimsuit.
-The actress posed on her side and showed off her cleavage in the strappy ensemble.
+Halle Berry has been sharing her usual stream of artistic photos on Instagram, and she turned up the heat today with a new snap of herself in a white swimsuit.
+The actress was on her side and showed off her cleavage in the strappy ensemble.

 The one-piece had a plunge neckline that was decorated with multiple straps.
-There were a couple of symmetrical straps that extended from inches below her collarbone down to the bottom of the neckline.
+There were a couple of symmetrical straps that extended inches below her collarbone down to the bottom of the neckline.
 These intersected with a shorter vertical strap that fell below her chest.

-The stunner posed on a white surface with gold accents and laid on her side, propping herself up with her left arm.
+The stunner posed on her side on a white surface with gold accents, propping herself up with her left arm.
 She seemed to gaze directly at the camera with a hint of a smile on her face, although her reflective sunglasses made it hard to tell where she was looking.
 The reflection in the lenses appeared to be of water, and it was likely that she was lounging by the pool.

 Halle wore her hair down in a casual hairstyle with some of her wavy locks falling in front of her left forearm.